hybridsjs/hybrids/docs/misc/api-reference.md

 - **arguments**:
   - `defaultValue` - `string`, `number` or `boolean`
-  - `validate` - a validation function - `validate(val, key, model)`, which should return `false`, error message or throws when validation fails, or a RegExp instance.
-If omitted, the default validation is used, which fails for empty string and `0`.
+  - `validate` - a validation function - `validate(val, key, model)`, which should return `false`, an error message, or throw when validation fails; or a RegExp instance.
+If omitted, the default validation is used, which fails for falsy values (e.g., empty string, `0`, or `false`).
   - `errorMessage` - optional error message used when validation fails
 - **returns**:
   - a `String`, `Number` or `Boolean` instance